meetecho/janus-bwe-viewer/README.md

 This is a viewer for BWE (Bandwidth Estimation) stats originated by the [Janus WebRTC Server](https://github.com/meetecho/janus-gateway/), specifically for stats that can be originated by [this PR](https://github.com/meetecho/janus-gateway/pull/3278) (which at the time of writing hasn't been merged yet).
 You can find more information on the integration of BWE in Janus in [this presentation](https://www.youtube.com/watch?v=7L35Q_5aqCc) and [this blog post](https://www.meetecho.com/blog/bwe-janus/).

 It's a web application that uses [Chart.js](https://www.chartjs.org/) to display the data, and it was created as a helper tool to debug and study BWE sessions, in order to try and tweak/improve the new BWE algorithm in Janus.
 It works by either importing offline captures, through pre-saved CSV files, or by showing stats live, if using live injection of stats via UDP.
-Notice that, since this is currently a prototype, only a single live session can be active at any given time: maybe in the future I'll make this more flexible in the future, but it's currently not a priority.
+Notice that, since this is currently a prototype, only a single live session can be active at any given time: maybe in the future I'll make this more flexible, but it's currently not a priority.

 ![Bitrates](images/graph-bitrates.png)